tradewelltech/beavers/docs/concepts/3_replay.md

 # Replay

-This section explains how you can run a dag using historical data, typically stored in files or databases.
+This section explains how to run a beavers application using historical data, typically stored in files or databases.

 ## Manual Replay

-Starting with a simple data with one source going to one sink:
+Starting with a simple dag with one source going to one sink:

 ```python
 --8<-- "examples/replay_concepts.py:simple_dag"